dwyl/PWA-Liveview/README.md

 To keep the UI interactive both online and offline, we mix `LiveView`’s server-side rendering (SSR) with a client-side reactive framework:

-- Online (`LiveView` SSR or Hooks)
+- Online (`LiveView` SSR or JS-hooks):

-  - `LiveView` renders the initial HTML on the server.
-  - A `LiveView` hook (`JavaScript`) attaches to the counter element and initializes a `SolidJS` component.
-  - As ops flow in/out over the LiveSocket, `SolidJS` updates the DOM reactively.
+  - The PhxSync page renders a LiveView using `streams` and the "click" event sends data to the client to update the local `Yjs` document.
+  - The YjsCh page renders a JS-hook which initialises a `SolidJS` component.
+In the JS-hook, the `SolidJS` communicates via a Channel to update the database and the local `Yjs` document.

 - Offline (Manual Rendering)
+  - We detect the status switch via a server polling.
   - The Service Worker serves the cached HTML & JS bundle.
-  - LiveSocket is disconnected, so `LiveView` hooks can’t drive updates.
-  - We detect offline status and manually mount the same `SolidJS` component using our "navigate.js" utility.
+  - We hydrate the cached HTML with the correct JS component.
-  - The component reads from the local `Yjs`+`IndexedDB` replica and remains fully interactive.
+  - The component reads from and writes to the local `Yjs`+`IndexedDB` replica and remains fully interactive.

 ### Service Worker & Asset Caching